Bhuro234/tile-extractor/README.md

 # 🪨 Tile Image Extractor

-A premium, royal-classy web application to **automatically extract all tile product images** from PDF catalogues — losslessly, at high speed, with a beautiful UI.
+A web application to **automatically extract all tile product images** from PDF catalogues — losslessly, at high speed, unlimited times.

 Built by [Somya Bhalani](https://github.com/somyabhalani)